DBremen/DirksWiki/docs/Personal_Development/Awakened_family.md

 Instead of seeing her as defiant, they now realized that she was defending herself.
 Just this small shift in perspective allowed them to work with her in a whole new way.
-Now they couldn't just pin all the blame on her but instead had to ask themselves, "Why does our child feel the need to be so defensive?
-What can we do to help her?"
-As they examined their part, they were able to release her from the burden of being "the defiant one."

 Unconditional love
 ------------------